yevheniiairapetian/r3play-client/README.md

 Displays user registration details
 Uses user-friendly modals to show information
-Allows users to update their info (username, password, email, date of birth) Displays favorite movies and tv series
+Allows users to update their info (username, password, email, date of birth) Displays favorite movies, anime and tv series
-Allows users to remove a movie or tv series from their list of favorites Allows existing users to deregister
+Allows users to remove a movie, anime, tv series from their list of favorites Allows existing users to deregister

 ## Live Version